 It is difficult and expensive to ship a car to the island, and with the main road only being 12 miles long, cars tend to remain on the island.
 Note that this lobsterman's vehicle has no license plate.
 None of the cars on the island do.
 While there is that one state road, the residents do not believe a state registration is necessary to operate a car.

 The summer people bring cars to the island, which rack up few miles on the tiny island during a short summer season.
+So, the first cars they ever transported to the island are still running and serving as their main transportation.
 This Model A Ford is in original condition, with the exception of a long ago applied coat of blue paint.

 The older vehicles get the job done and become somewhat the expected norm, or even a status symbol.
 The Model A Ford pickup on the town dock.